 4 Typography Tips for Beginners

 You don’t have to be a designer to do a good job with typography.
-Here are four easy tips to get you on track to make typography choices like a pro in your church presentations.
+Here are four easy tips to get you and your media team volunteers on track to make typography choices like pros in your church presentations.

 1. Fewer is better

 You really only need one or two typefaces to rely on for your presentation (three is pushing it a little, but still acceptable).
 Using fewer fonts gives your worship presentation a more consistent tone, and helps you avoid needlessly distracting your congregation.

 If you’re starting from scratch, pick two simple, versatile fonts, and stick with them.
 I recommend making at least one (if not both) of these sans serif fonts, because they tend to more easily contrast against textured backgrounds.

 2. Avoid extremely ornate fonts

 Steer clear of fonts that are overly textured, have lots of flourishes, or are more stylized.
 These can give a presentation a cheesy feel, and they can also be really difficult to read.
 If you’re trying to engage your congregation, there are better ways to do it than unique fonts.